berlinbeachboy/timescale-log-sidecar/README.md

 docker-compose -f docker-compose.test.yml up --build
 ```
 will start your testing environment.
+Make sure you setup the DB when starting the first time by setting `SETUP_DB` to 1 in your `.env` file.
-You can then enter the container and start the tests with pytest in `api_tests`.py.
+You can then enter the container and start the tests with pytest in the test-api directory.

 ## Credits